neumino/rethinkdbdash/README.md

 var r = require('rethinkdbdash)({pool: false});
 ```

+You can provide options for the connection pool with the following syntax:
 ```js
 var r = require('rethinkdbdash')({
     min: <number>, // minimum number of connections in the pool, default 50